es80/fifteen_puzzle/README.md

 The optimal solver for 4x4 puzzles works by employing an [iterative deepening A* search](https://en.wikipedia.org/wiki/Iterative_deepening_A*) using additive pattern database heuristics.
-Explanations and references are given in the source code.
+Explanations and references are given in the source code, mostly in generate_dim4_heuristics.c.

 Most random puzzles will be solved in around a second but some puzzles may require more time.
-For example the standard configuration takes at least a minute.
+For example the standard configuration takes around twenty seconds on my machine.

 ## Standalone 4x4 Solver